PULMONARY EMBOLISM

 Ultrasound-assisted Thrombolysis treatment is a minimally invasive system for dissolving thrombus.
 Learn more how its targeted ultrasound waves accelerate thrombus dissolution.

-The Acoustic Pulse Difference
+The Acoustic Pulse difference

 Acoustic Pulse Thrombolysis is an ultrasound-assisted treatment that is a minimally invasive system for dissolving thrombus.
 The ultrasonic core generates an acoustic field which greatly accelerates lytic dispersion by driving the drug deeper into the clot and unwinding the fibrin to expose plasminogen receptor sites.

-Acoustic Pulse Thrombolys Treatment
+Acoustic Pulse Thrombolysis Treatment

 • Speeds time-to-dissolution.12